Darby Field, First Ascent – Mount Washington, New Hampshire

 Pemigewasset Wilderness, Conservation Success – The 45,000-acre Pemigewasset Wilderness is the result of one the greatest conservation laws ever passed; The Wilderness Act.
 Unlike in today’s world where everyone wants to gut the Wilderness Act for selfish reasons, the creators of the Wilderness Act were truly concerned about the well being of our wild places.
 The Wilderness Act has protected over 109 million acres across the United States.

 Some of you may recognize the above image from Zeacliff Mountain because a similar image is on the cover of the 29th edition of the AMC White Mountain Guide.
 I look at this image from time to time and think about the solitude I have found in the Pemigewasset Wilderness over the years.
 I also try to imagine how the Pemigewasset Wilderness would look if it was a 45,000-acre condo development.

 Mount Washington Cog Railway – General Area of the Skyline Switch

-A Bridge and a Hotel, White Mountains – Talk throughout the White Mountains and New England has been about a proposal made by the Cog Railway to “possibly” build a hotel and restaurant on the side of Mount Washington.
+A Wilderness Bridge vs. an Alpine Zone Hotel – Talk throughout the White Mountains and New England has been about a proposal made by the Cog Railway to “possibly” build a hotel and restaurant on the side of Mount Washington.
 The proposal itself has created disbelief among many.
 And I have to admit that I am still shocked that a group would even consider damaging the fragile alpine environment to expand a business venture.

 But the reality is this scenario has been playing out throughout the White Mountains in different ways.
 There are many examples, but the best one is the proposed removal of the footbridge along the Thoreau Falls Trail in the Pemigewasset Wilderness.
 The Thoreau Falls Trail bridge has become a safety concern, and Forest Service has proposed to remove it.
 Much like the proposed hotel it has become a heated issue.